 Perfect timing on how to Curb Stress While You Quit Smoking – vacation.
 There are no stresses that provoke the craving for a cigarette.
 There are plenty of interesting activities.

-It is enough not to take cigarettes with you on rafting down a stormy mountain river or go on a bus tour across Europe, where no one will slow down or air the Louvre to allow you to smoke.
-You will be surprised to find that you can easily do without smoke for several busy and interesting days.
+It's sufficient to simply not bring cigarettes with you on rafting down a stormy mountain river or go on a bus tour across Europe, where no one will slow down or air the Louvre to allow you to smoke.
+It's going to come as a big surprise to you that you can easily do without smoke for several busy and interesting days.

 The main thing here is to take from such an experience the realization: “I smoke not because I want to, but because I am simply bored and have nothing to do with myself.”